 Aprexo’s data mastering solution, or DMS, is designed by practitioners for practitioners in global fund management and addresses the data needs of asset managers, asset owners and asset servicers.
 Working in collaboration with strong technical and business partners it is a SaaS for mastering transactions and positions, the core data of an investment firm.

-Fund managers commonly lack consolidated and easily accessible intra-day transactions and positions data for use by portfolio managers, market risk functions, reporting teams and other key business functions.
-The ideal way to provide this information is via an investment book of record, or IBOR, but all of the IBORs currently available to fund managers have significant drawbacks.
-Typically, they are parts of large integrated systems requiring lengthy, expensive and usually difficult implementation programs, their age means their underlying designs are often outdated, and none have been developed specifically to take advantage of the benefits of cloud computing.
+Key business functions such as portfolio managers, market risk and reporting commonly lack consolidated and easily accessible intra-day views of transaction and positions data across the business.
+The ideal way to provide this information is via a single consistent investment book of record, or IBOR.
+Current solutions available to fund managers have significant drawbacks.
+Typically, they are parts of large integrated systems requiring lengthy, expensive and usually difficult implementation programs, their underlying designs are often outdated and based on legacy technology, and none have been developed specifically to natively take advantage of the benefits of cloud computing.

-Aprexo can help firms reduce costs while dramatically increasing the quality of the core data they hold about their clients’ investments.
-Unlike many investment platforms it does not dictate a particular operating model, nor does it tie firms into particular portfolio management systems, order management systems, client reporting packages, etc.
+Aprexo can help firms reduce costs by dramatically increasing the quality of the core data they hold about their clients’ investments.
+Unlike many investment platforms it does not dictate a particular operating model, nor does it tie firms into particular fund management ecosystems, applications, and tools.